Situation in Sudan

 Additionally, individuals who have lived in the United States without legal permission and/or applicants who unsuccessfully applied for asylum should obtain their report of entry and exits ("certificado de movimientos migratorios") from Colombia.
 Applicants can obtain this report from Migración Colombia at migracioncolombia.gov.

-Third country nationals who do not have a C.E. must bring:
+Third country nationals must present:

 There is no charge for this process.
 This process must be carried out in person.